15-Minute City & Complete Neighborhoods Model

 1. Melbourne, Australia: The “20‑Minute Neighbourhood”

-How it Works (The “Hallmarks” Test): A neighborhood isn’t just “zoned” for shops; it has to pass a test to count as a 20-minute neighborhood.
-It must be:
+How it Works (The “Hallmarks” Test): A neighborhood isn’t just “zoned” for shops; it has to meet a clear set of criteria to count as a 20‑minute neighbourhood.
+These include walkability, access to local services, and safe cycling networks.
+(Victoria Planning)

 3. Barcelona, Spain: “Superblocks” (Superilles)

 Takeaway: You don’t always need new buildings.
-You can create a “15-minute city” feel just by changing how streets are used.
-(Read more on the Superblocks Model).
+You can create a 15‑minute feel by changing how streets are used.

 Model Policy Language

-The following language is adapted from the SmartCode framework.
+The following language is adapted from the SmartCode framework (CATS).
 It is ready to be pasted into a city’s Comprehensive Plan.

 A. General Plan (Vision Statement)